 These days, as the tail-end of the writing assignment approaches, I am watching these case studies ‘in action’.
 Watching them being read by critical eyes, discussed threadbare in enthusiastic classrooms and critiqued by people who say “I was there.
 I have a different view of what really happened”.
 All of these inputs enrich and enlarge the case studies: new facts, nuances and opposing points of view get inserted.
 I feel like a painter getting to ‘touch up’ his creation every night, once the chatter of art aficionado has faded away.
 What fun!

-Lilette is zeal personified!
-Armed with data and tact, she wins support to extend the intervention to the next level.
+Armed with data and tact, Lilette manages to extend the intervention to the next level

 Flashback (Parts 1 & 2): Six months have passed since the 8 Heads of Businesses at Millennial Motors participated in a 4-month long learning journey.
 That program was about learning to build a credible 2nd line of leaders, and about communicating with their teams in a more coherent way.
 Pemba Tsering was the faculty and coach for the intervention.
 Using a highly individualised learning plan, she went all out to move the needle, giving reminders for practice, shadowing and observing the learners and giving them candid feedback.
 Slowly, learners saw their intensive efforts paying off and their teams started to rate them higher on leadership behaviors.